Difference Between Period Cost vs Product Cost

 Conclusion

-We can conclude from the above description that cost which is incurred due to the manufacturing unit is called as product cost and cost other than product cost is called as a period cost.
-Period cost is not in a straight line associated with the production of the end product because of this period cost is not assigned to the products, and recorded on the income statement for the period in which they incurred.
-Product cost methods help company management to price end product to cover the production cost and make a profit from it.
-Segregation of cost helps the company to analyze the data in detail which helps them to make the internal decision.
+From the above description, we can conclude that the cost due to the manufacturing unit is product cost, and the cost other than product cost is a period cost.
+Period cost is not in a straight line with the production of the end product.
+This period cost is not assigned to the products and is recorded on the income statement for the period they incurred.
+Product cost methods help company management price the end product to cover the production cost and profit from it.
+Cost segregation helps the company analyze the data in detail, which helps them make internal decision.

 Recommended Articles